tylerbutler/tylerbutler.com/content/png2019/_index.md

 Madang is a coastal town, so it's beautiful and there are standard coastal activities to be enjoyed, like snorkeling and scuba diving, and we'll most likely take a boat to one of the many small islands off the coast, like [Kranket][] or one of the private islands that my sister has access to.

-My sister also has friends in villages around Madang, and can arrange for us to visit and see some traditional sing-sings (sort of like [the one in this video][singsing], but there are hundreds of different cultures in PNG and their dress and dances differ).
+My sister also has friends in villages around Madang and can arrange for us to visit and see some traditional sing-sings (sort of like [the one in this video][singsing], but there are hundreds of different cultures in PNG and their dress and dances differ).

 We'll visit Madang's outdoor market, see [flying foxes with 2-4 feet wingspans][bats], and eat amazing fruit like passionfruit, mangoes, pineapples, guavas, and of course bananas.